paperpatch/sorting_visualizer/README.md

 Type `npm install` to download the dependencies and `npm start` to run the application.

-Type `npm deploy` if you're planning on hosting on gh-pages.
+Type `npm run deploy` if you're planning on hosting on gh-pages.

 ## Usage